ky573/CloudMarginEstimatorClient/margin_estimator_tool/README.md

 ```

 ### Environment Configuration
-Create a `.env` file in the project root directory and define the required environment variables:
+Create a `.env` file in the project root directory and define the environment variables (proxy is optional, can be left empty / not specified):
 ```ini
 API_KEY=/api key/
 PROXY=/proxy/